Scholarships for Speeches

 Our family has participated in each of the competitions below, and we recommend them all!

 LOVE the enthusiastic, encouraging, country-loving men who run this competition.
 Students write and present a 5-6 minute speech on anything related to the American Revolutionary War.
 Available nationwide and you don’t have to be male to enter.
-(NC residents information here.)
+(NC residents information here.
+A NC student placed in the top 3 nationally for 3 of the last 5 years!)

-• Deadline: All local club contests will be completed by March
+Deadline: Varies by club.
+All local club contests will be completed by March

 The Coolidge Foundation hosts both speech and debate competitions.
 For speech ("declamation"), memorize and video record yourself presenting one of Calvin Coolidge’s speeches from a list they give.
 (Don’t worry; he was known for his brevity.)

-• Other: The top 10 students win a trip to Calvin Coolidge’s home in Connecticut for the national competition.
+Other: The top 12 students win a free trip to Calvin Coolidge’s home in Connecticut for the national competition in July.
 The Coolidge Cup debaters will be there too, so it’s a fun competition to attend with all these other enthusiastic speakers.

 This competition requires the preparation of five speeches, of which the student will present only two.
 The first prepared speech is 8-10 min long on some aspect of the Constitution, with an emphasis on the citizen’s duties and obligations to our government.
 For the second speech, the student prepares 3-5 minute speeches on each of four topics related to amendments to the US Constitution.
 The student finds out which of those four shorter speeches he will present at the last minute on the contest day itself.
 So you prepare five speeches but only end up presenting two.

-• Ages: junior high or high school students under age 20
+Ages: junior high or high school students under age 20 on date of national contest

 Write and audio-record a 3-5 min. speech on an assigned topic.
-The 2024-25 topic was “Is America Today Our Forefathers’ Vision?”
+The 2024-25 topic was “Is America today our forefathers’ vision?” and 2025-2026 was "How are you showing patriotism and support for our country?"

 How to Succeed at Oratory Contests: